Skip to content

 4. Balance your meal for blood sugar control

 Chipotle offers a lot of carbs, like rice, corn, chips, and tortillas.
 “If that’s the bulk of what you are eating, that may cause a blood sugar spike,” Tasca says.
-“That can actually kind of slow down your metabolism and make you feel really tired afterwards, hindering your mental acuity.
+“That can actually kind of slow down your metabolism and make you feel really tired afterward, hindering your mental acuity.
 So I wouldn’t want to say that you can’t eat those foods, but I would want you to balance them.”

-For vegetarians and vegans, she would recommend balancing out the carbohydrates (like the beans, rice, and corn) with plenty of healthy protein, like chicken, and fat, like the avocado in guacamole.
+For vegetarians and vegans, she would recommend balancing out the carbohydrates (like beans, rice, and corn) with plenty of healthy protein, like chicken, and fat, like the avocado in guacamole.

 5. Load up on vegetables